FAQs

 At younger ages, the emphasis is on learning, development, and playing multiple positions — with broad, meaningful playing time for all players.
 As players get older, minutes may vary based on attendance, effort, readiness, and game needs.
 Coaches communicate playing-time expectations clearly.

 Yes.
-However, when a player joins a BAC Travel team, they are making a commitment to their coaches, teammates, and the club.
-Players are expected to attend scheduled practices and games to ensure team cohesion and development.
-If a player is unable to meet this expectation due to other commitments, families should discuss this with the coaching staff before the season starts.
+That said, joining a BAC Travel team is a commitment to teammates, coaches, and the club.
+Players are expected to attend scheduled practices and games to support team cohesion and development.
+If a player can’t meet that expectation because of other commitments, families should discuss it with the coaching staff before the season starts.

 Travel program fees cover NHSL league registration, professional training with Elite UK Soccer, field use, uniforms (on a two-year cycle), referee fees, and insurance.
-Exact fees vary by season and are communicated during registration.
+Exact fees vary by age group and season and are communicated during registration.
 BAC is a 501(c)(3) nonprofit and offers financial assistance — contact us for details.

 Yes.
 BAC provides year-round soccer opportunities.
 Winter includes futsal leagues and indoor training sessions.
 Summer features Elite UK Soccer camps leading into Fall tryouts.
 These are optional but highly encouraged to keep players developing.